fiskaltrust/rollout-doc/en/middleware/README.md

 ### Overview manual process

 As already mentioned in the introduction, basically one CashBox is required per cash register.
-Normally, the configuration of a queue and a SCU is made here and these are linked with each other.
+Normally, the configuration of a Queue and a SCU is made here and these are linked with each other.

 There are also other scenarios (see [Rollout scenarios](./README.md#rollout-scenarios ) which we will discuss later.
 The configuration of the CashBox is described in the chapter [Configuration of the fiskaltrust.Middleware](./README.md#configuration-of-the-fiskaltrustmiddleware).